Home → Standards

 Career & Technical Education

 - Career & Technical Education Industry-Related Standards.
-Maine's career and technical educators use the skills in demand by industry as the basis for determining what's expected of students studying career paths ranging from automobile collision to horticulture to welding.
+Maine's career and technical educators use the skills in demand by industry as the basis for determining what's expected of students studying career paths ranging from health care and automobile collision to horticulture to welding.

 English Language Development (ELD)